An Analytical Theory of Spectral Bias in the Learning Dynamics of Diffusion Models: Detailed Derivations for the One-Layer Linear Model

 \subsection{General non-centered distribution: Interaction of mean and covariance learning}

-\paragraph{Summary of results for non-centered case} When $\mu \neq 0$, the gradients to $\W$ and $\bvec$ become entangled \eqref{eq:loss_grad_full_1layer}, resulting in a coupled linear dynamic system as follows. \begin{proposition}[Learning dynamics of linear denoiser, non centered case] Gradient flow \eqref{eq:gradient_flow_ODE} is equivalent to the following ODE, with redefined dynamic variables, $\vvec_k(\tau)=\W(\tau)\uvec_k$, $\bar{\bvec}(\tau)=\bvec(\tau)-\mu$.
+\paragraph{Summary of results for non-centered case} When $\mu \neq 0$, the gradients to $\W$ and $\bvec$ become entangled (see Eq.~\ref{eq:loss_grad_full_1layer}), resulting in a coupled linear dynamic system as follows. \begin{proposition}[Learning dynamics of linear denoiser, non centered case] Gradient flow (Eq.~\ref{eq:gradient_flow_ODE}) is equivalent to the following ODE, with redefined dynamic variables, $\vvec_k(\tau)=\W(\tau)\uvec_k$, $\bar{\bvec}(\tau)=\bvec(\tau)-\mu$.
 Denote overlap $m_k:=\uvec_k^\intercal\mathbf{\mu}$,

 with a fixed dynamic matrix $M$ defined by $\otimes$ Kronecker product.

 \end{proposition}